Pulmonary Sarcoidosis

 Experts don't know what causes this condition.

 Symptoms include shortness of breath, which often gets worse with activity.
-Also a dry cough that will not go away, chest pain, and wheezing.
+Other common symptoms are a dry cough that won't go away, chest pain, and wheezing.

-Treatment is generally done to control symptoms or to improve the function of organs affected by the disease.
+Treatment is generally done to control symptoms and to improve the function of organs affected by the disease.
 Steroids are often used.
 Rehab programs that include education, exercise, and support are also used.

 Next steps